databhishek/databhishek.github.io/_posts/2015-08-15-revolution.md

 layout: post
 title: The Revolution
 ---
-A poem about war and freedom.
+This is a poem I wrote on Independence day in 2015.
+It's about war, freedom and the legacy of people who fought for it.
+I'm proud of this one.

+***

 We were the oppressed.